learnsomuch/cfs-Archive/README.md

 - display list (done)

 BUGS:
 - http and https doesnt work yet.
+- path has some problem in different environments.

 Future implementation plans:
 - read config file with linux path and URL